IUDataStructuresCourse/course-web-page-spring-2024/lectures/more-dynamic-programming.md

     X    _GAA
     Y    GGA_

+Because we did an insert, we move to the left one cell.

 So the best alignment of the strings X and Y is:

     X    _GAA
     Y    GGA_
+	     -1 2 2 -1 = 2

+Summary:
+D: move up
+I: move left
+M: move up and left (diagonal)

 ## Time Complexity